Discretionary and assistance funds

 Digital poverty is when those on low incomes can't afford, or access suitable electronic learning equipment.
 This includes (but is not limited to): a computer device such as a laptop or tablet, other hardware necessary such as a keyboard, mouse or headset or any other connectivity equipment.

 To combat digital poverty, the University has invested in a bank of laptops that students can borrow on a long-term basis for the entire academic year.
-Please note that the only digital equipment that University can currently provide is loan laptops.
+The only digital equipment that University can currently provide is loan laptops.

 Eligibility